InfluxGraph/influxgraph/README.rst

 	# results in sane measurement and field names that do not override each other.
 	#
 	# InfluxGraph will run multiple queries in the same statement where multiple
-	# tag values are requested for the same measurement and/or field.
+	# tag values are requested for the same measurement and/or field(s).
 	#
 	# For best InfluxDB performance and so that data can be queried correctly
-	# by InfluxGraph, fewer measurements with multiple fields are preferred.
+	# by InfluxGraph, fewer measurements with multiple fields per
+	# measurement are preferred.
 	#
 	# NB - separator for templates is not configurable as of yet
 	#